 It is Part of History — His Story

 The rest you know from what the Bible says.
 I know this is a complete embellishment.
 But only God, Jesus, Mary, Joseph, and the Inn Keeper (I understand that the inn and stable could be different locations), know what really happened.
 True, this could’ve been Joseph’s first visit to Bethlehem, and he didn’t know the innkeeper from Adam.
-Either way, God knew exactly what was going on.
+Either way, God knew exactly what was going on and what would happen on that night.
 I can’t wait to get to Heaven to talk about this and other stories we read about in the Bible.